irrwitzer42/grafana-mailcow/README.md

 # grafana-mailcow
-Dashboard for Mailcow Monitoring with Prometheus and Grafana
+* Mailcow: My dashboard for Mailcow Monitoring with Prometheus and Grafana
+* Postfix: A dashboard I found somewhere, but don't remember where, so I can't link - sorry.
+I just added the instance selector.

 # docker-compose.override.yml additions:
 * this is asuming the existence of a docker network named "rproxy" in which a reverse proxy listens and secures requests to those exporters